Issues

 House prices and rents are about 40% higher than they should be versus the 1980's-1990's, on the basis of average incomes.
 This is a problem that affects virtually all Torontonians; the 80% who can afford their housing but are still paying too much, the 20% who are struggling and the 10,000 who are in shelters.

 The City already has a huge backlog of applicants for some form of subsidized housing (almost 100,000 families) which will only increase if the City's population increases.
-There is no way the City will ever be able to fulfill the demand for affordable housing though its current or proposed initiatives, let alone keep up with new arrivals.
+There is no way the City will ever be able to fulfill the demand for affordable housing through its current or proposed initiatives, let alone keep up with new arrivals.

 Instead of governments building dedicated community or subsidized housing, qualified applicants would receive an equivalent rent subsidy paid directly to their landlord.
 This way they have much more choice on where they can live and are not forced to live in community housing projects or in a limited number of subsidized developments.

 Of course the problem is always going to come down to funding, which is why politicians don't actually want to do this, it's too open ended a cost, despite all their big talk about affordability being a 'crisis'.
-I propose that the City sell its portfolio of community housing and surplus City land, invest the funds and use the annual income to fund the rent vouchers.
+I suggest the City sell its portfolio of community housing and surplus City land, invest the funds and use the annual income to fund the rent vouchers.
 I would make exceptions for seniors housing and supportive housing, particularly for addiction & mental health clients.
 In theory, governments can then instantly augment the program as much as they want, depending on demand and their finances.
 However, I agree that the cost is going to be too open-ended and I would cap the program based on the income generated by the investment fund.

 I would phase this program in on a voluntary basis first, sell an equivalent number of City buildings to fund it and then proceed from there.
 I am confident it will be quite popular with residents.